 In response to the adverse economic and market consequences of the pandemic, various governments and central banks have taken or announced measures to support the economy (loan guarantee schemes, tax payment deferrals, expanded unemployment coverage...) or to improve liquidity in the financial markets (increased asset purchases, funding facilities...).
-Such measures may not suffice to offset the negative effects of the pandemic on the economy regionally or globally, to mitigate regional or global recessions (which are now occurring or are generally forecast) or to stabilize financial markets fully and sustainably.
-The economic environment may well deteriorate further before beginning to improve.
-Arval Group's results and financial condition could be adversely affected by reduced economic activity (including recessions) in its principal markets.
-The containment measures taken in several of the principal countries where Arval Group operates, have significantly reduced economic activity to recessionary levels and a substantial prolongation or reinstitution of such measures would have a similar effect.
-Arval Group's results are affected by such measures due to reduced revenues and to deteriorated credit quality both generally and in specific sectors that are particularly affected.
+Such measures have eased the negative effects of the pandemic on the economy regionally or globally, without fully mitigating regional or global recessions or to stabilize financial markets fully and sustainably.
+However

+As a consequence, economic environment has improved in 2021 but remain uncertain.
+Arval Group's results and financial condition could be adversely affected notably by supply chain issues on semiconductors and other commodities that affect new car deliveries in its principal markets.
+The containment measures taken in several of the principal countries where Arval Group operates, have significantly reduced economic activity to recessionary levels in 2020 and a substantial reinstitution of such measures, in case of a new severe wave of Covid would have a similar effect.
+Arval Group's results have been affected in 2020 by such measures due to reduced revenues and to deteriorated credit quality both generally and in specific sectors that are particularly affected.
 Uncertainty as to the duration and extent of the pandemic's remaining course as well as the pace of emergence from lockdowns and loosening of mobility and other restrictions makes the overall impact on the economies of Arval Group's principal markets as well as the world economy difficult to predict.
 The extent to which the economic consequences of the pandemic will continue to affect Arval Group's results and financial condition will indeed depend largely on (i) the timing and extent of a return to pre-pandemic lifestyles, business operations and economic interactions, (ii) the effects of the measures taken to date or future measures that may be taken by governments and central banks to attenuate the economic fallout of the pandemic and (iii) the duration and extent of the pandemic's remaining course, including the prospect of additional waves and hence of a reinstitution of containment measures in the various markets where Arval Group operates.